matthew-setiawan/Analogue-Music-Synthesizer/report/timing_analysis.md

 $$ Aggregated-deadline=Queue_{size} \ast CAN_{Task(Deadline)}\ =36\ast(50)\/12=150ms  $$

-Likewise, for the decode task, the queue length is the same size and hence we will have a maximal aggregated interval of 150 ms.
+Likewise, for the decode task, the queue length is 36 and CAN messages can be sent at a rate of 0.7ms per message.

 ### 3.2.3 Timing Analysis